 - First of all (not 100% recommended by me), you can scroll down in each column and see how many messages with your keyword there are.
 You will be able to figure out if one topic idea has more written messages about it than the other ones.
 Of course, it’s not fully recommended, because the twitter search might have temporary issues, and it will not display all results for any given topic.

 - Second (this is a lot better and a lot more valuable): look how fast new tweets come into each column.
 The one with the biggest frequency of new incoming tweets is your winning topic idea, because it shows how actively people are discussing about it.
-Since you'll be witnessing this Live, it will give you a good opinion about which topic would perform better and is more popular.
+Since you'll be witnessing this Live, it will give you a good idea of which topic would perform better and is more popular.

 Good.
 Now you know that Humans who use twitter discuss about your topic, so it means that it’s important to them and that it will make sense for you to optimize for this topic.